• Skip to primary navigation

 • Preheat the oven to 350°F.

-• Pulse the oats or brown rice in the blender or food processor to create flour.
+• Blend the oats in a blender or food processor until they reach a flour-like consistency.

 • Place the flour and baking soda in a large bowl.
 Stir or whisk to combine.